AmrElsayyad/makefile-tutorial/README.md

 ## Why do makefiles exist?

 Makefiles are used to help decide which parts of a large program need to be recompiled.
 In the vast majority of cases, C or C++ files are compiled.
-Other languages typically have their own tools that serve a similar purpose as `make`. `make` can also be used beyond compilation too, when you need a series of instructions to run depending on what files have changed.
+Other languages typically have their own tools that serve a similar purpose as Make.
+Make can also be used beyond compilation too, when you need a series of instructions to run depending on what files have changed.
 This tutorial will focus on the C/C++ compilation use case.

-Here's an example dependency graph that you might build with `make`.
+Here's an example dependency graph that you might build with Make.
 If any file's dependencies changes, then the file will get recompiled:

 <div class="center">
 <img src="https://makefiletutorial.com/assets/dependency_graph.png">